sha8e/RAT-via-Telegram/README.md

 - Install pyHook `64-bit` or `32-bit` depending on your system.
     - For 64-bit- `pip install pyHook-1.5.1-cp27-cp27m-win_amd64.whl`.
     - For 32-bit- `pip install pyHook-1.5.1-cp27-cp27m-win32.whl`.
-- To run the script: `python RATAttack.py`.
+- To run the script: `python RAT.py`.
 - Find your bot on telegram and send some command to the bot to test it.
 - To restrict the bot so that it responds only to you, note down your `chat_id` from the console and replace it in the script and comment out the line `return True`.
 Don't worry, you'll know when you read the comments in the script.
 <img src="http://i.imgur.com/XKARtrp.png">
-- A folder named `RATAttack` will be created in your working directory containing `keylogs.txt` and any files you upload to the bot.
+- A folder named `RAT` will be created in your working directory containing `keylogs.txt` and any files you upload to the bot.

 ### Commands: